 #3.
 Discomfort.
-The actual treatment is not a pleasant feeling (although you’d be surprised at how many people we’ve seen fall asleep during TMS!), and most patients describe the sensation as “uncomfortable but tolerable.”
-Even though the device is only emitting magnetic pulses, it may feel like a tapping or knocking sensation on the scalp during stimulation.
-Depending on the angle that the patient reclines in the treatment chair, they may feel jaw or eyebrow movement during the stimulation.
-These are not permanent, and subside 100% of the time immediately after the session.
+The treatment itself isn’t known to be incredibly pleasant, however, it’s interesting to note that some individuals even fall asleep during TMS sessions.
+Most patients describe the feeling as “uncomfortable but tolerable.”
+The device emits magnetic pulses that can create a tapping or knocking sensation on the scalp during stimulation.
+Depending on the patient’s reclining position in the treatment chair, they might experience movement in the jaw or eyebrows.
+However, these sensations are temporary and completely subside immediately after the session.

 #4.
 Lack of Standardization.
 The lack of standardization can be a challenge within the TMS field.
 Different TMS centers often employ varying methods and protocols.
 Some providers use identical treatment protocols for all patients, while others rotate between one or two protocols.
 The barrier to entry to start a practice that offers TMS therapy is relatively low, leading to practitioners with inadequate experience or proper education to use the technology on patients.